Real-time · Local-first · Zero-config

 Hook Type Trigger Dashboard Action

 SessionStart Claude Code session begins Creates session and main agent.
+Stamps awaiting_input_since so the row lands in Waiting from the start (the CLI is at a prompt).
 Reactivates resumed sessions.
-Abandons orphaned sessions with no activity for 5+ minutes.
+Abandons orphaned sessions with no activity for DASHBOARD_STALE_MINUTES (default 180).

-PreToolUse Agent begins using a tool Agent → Working, current_tool set.
+PreToolUse Agent begins using a tool Clears the waiting flag, sets agent → Working, current_tool set.
 If tool is Agent, subagent record created.

-PostToolUse Tool execution completes current_tool cleared.
-Agent stays Working (no status change).
+PostToolUse Tool execution completes Clears the waiting flag (covers permission-prompt approvals mid-tool). current_tool cleared.
+Agent stays Working.

 Notification Agent sends notification Event logged to activity feed.
+Permission/input-prompt patterns (e.g. "needs your permission", "waiting for your input") set the agent to waiting and stamp awaiting_input_since.
 Compaction-related notifications tagged as Compaction events.
-Triggers persistent browser notification if enabled.
+Triggers a browser notification if enabled.

 Compaction /compact detected in JSONL Creates a compaction subagent → Completed.
 Detected via isCompactSummary entries in the transcript.
 Token baselines preserve pre-compaction totals.
-Periodic scanner (every 2 min) catches compactions when no hooks fire.
+Periodic scanner (cadence ~¼ of DASHBOARD_STALE_MINUTES) catches compactions when no hooks fire.

-APIError API error detected in transcript Extracted from JSONL during history import or real-time transcript scanning.
-Captures quota limits, rate limits, and other API failures.
+APIError API error detected in transcript Extracted from JSONL during history import, real-time transcript scanning, or the error detection watchdog.
+Captures quota limits, rate limits, auth failures, and other API errors.
+Immediately marks sessions and agents as error — previously recorded as events without changing status.

 TurnDuration Per-turn timing recorded Extracted from JSONL turn boundaries.
 Records the duration of each assistant turn for latency analysis.